 But it’s the average sailor who will ultimately benefit from all this hi-tech racing over time.
 Finally, more practical foil designs are appearing and I think we will start to see more foils appearing in fast cruising boats, as the experts learn how to design and build them with improved strength and reliability.
 The very fact that ‘Hugo Boss’, arguably the fastest boat in the current Vendée-Globe fleet, has been forced to sail on different tacks after his starboard foil was ripped off, will generate great comparison data to show the positive effect of building in a foil.
 Today, instead of building on highly exposed foils such as we saw with the amazing l’Hydroptere, we are now seeing foils that can be winched into the hull, so that they are less vulnerable in a confined area.
 Of course, they will affect the use of space in a dedicated cruiser, but for boats built for racing, I see these becoming more the norm as and when class regulations open up to permit them.
 We’re already seeing a rash of small dinghies with foils, but just be sure it’s a practical solution for your needs.
 More for sport sailing than anything else.

 One may ask, but what does this have to do with “Trimarans”, the center of interest for this website?
 Well, I see it this way.
 Trimarans use a float or outrigger (ama) to provide buoyancy on the leeward side, while the windward ama flies above the water.
 But now we see that (under certain conditions) this positive support can be applied in the same way to the main hull, via a foil giving hydrodynamic lift … without the need for the actual ama hull.
 A sort of ‘trimaran on steroids’ ;) Of course, the foil will never entirely replace the ama, as it can only give that ‘leeward support’ when the boat reaches a certain speed.
 Also, the fixed ama not only provides stability when stationary or at sub-foiling speeds, but the deck surface, storage volume and buoyancy is also increased for general ‘living’ and floatability in an emergency.
-Such foils can be either penetrate into the hull near the deck, or up through the bilge as these sketches show.
+Such foils can either penetrate into the hull near the deck, or be up through the bilge as these sketches show.

 The seas and operating conditions may change our future sailing boats too.
 While we are now getting more accurate and timely weather forecasts to plan safer ocean voyages, we are also seeing more ‘surface clutter’ and I am particularly concerned about the surge in collision with UFO’s (unidentified floating objects).
 After a personal collision with a huge uncharted rock (4m diameter) laying hidden just 600mm below the surface in some 2.5m of water that brought my Dragonfly trimaran to a dead stop in about 100mm from 7kts, I can totally understand the incredible scare and massive damage that can be inflicted in mid ocean by running into a barely floating 20+ ton container, especially at night.
 Incredibly, over 20% of the entries have been taken out of the current Vendee Globe after such collisions … and that does not include those who were still able to continue, such as Hugo Boss that possibly lost his starboard foil from such an obstacle.